jonw-cogapp/netlify-cms/content/pages/2020-07-31-my-new-page.md

 ---
-title: My new page
+title: Mallard
-description: Hello Jon
+description: This is the Mallard
 thumbnail: /images/uploads/mallard2.jpg
 ---